 - 1 spare analog input on JS4 (can be used for barometric correction for instance)

 - A/C control (if no A/C then there’s another spare output on injector G and 1 spare ground switch input on PE1)

 - optional barometric sensor

 - optional realtime clock.

-As the DIY clock is very expensive ($68), I added additional solder points for the cheaper PmodRTCC and MCP79410 modules.
-I never tested them, but they use the same chip as DIY’s so should work.
+As the DIY clock is very expensive ($68), I added additional solder points for the cheaper PmodRTCC module.
+I never tested it, but they use the same chip as DIY’s so should work.
 I will be testing the PmodRTCC in the future.

 - optional Bluetooth module for remote cellphone / laptop / tablet tuning with TunerStudio, RealDash, MSdroid, ShadowDash etc.